On LASSO for Predictive Regression: Introduction

-{} The rest of the paper is organized as follows.
-Section \ref{sec:UR} introduces unit root regressors into a simple LASSO framework to clarify the idea.
-This model is substantially generalized in Section \ref{sec:MRC} to include I(0), I(1) and cointegrated regressors, and the asymptotic properties of Alasso/TAlasso are developed and compared with those of Plasso/Slasso.
+{} The rest of this paper is organized as follows.
+Section \ref{sec:UR} introduces unit root regressors into a simple LASSO framework to fix ideas of Alasso.
+This model is substantially generalized in Section \ref{sec:MRC} to include I(0), local-to-unity, and cointegrated regressors, and the asymptotic properties of Alasso and TAlasso are established.
+The mixed root model is carried over into Section \ref{sec:Conventional-LASSO-with} to explore the behaviors of Plasso and Slasso.
 The theoretical results are confirmed through a set of empirically motivated simulation designs in Section \ref{sec:Monte-Carlo-Simulation}.
-Finally, we examine stock return regressions via these LASSO methods in Section \ref{sec:empirical}.
+Finally, we examine stock return predictions via these LASSO methods in Section \ref{sec:empirical}.